-Prerequisites: Current Washington State Food Handlers Permit, READ 090 or placement in college level reading, ENGL 060 or placement in ENGL 095, MATH 060 or placement in MATH 100 or above, or instructor permission.
+Prerequisites: Current Washington State Food Handlers Permit, Placement in READ 090 or above, placement in ENGL 060 or above, placement in MATH 060 or above, or instructor permission.
 Concurrent enrollment in CUL 110.

 Introduction to the culinary and hospitality industry.
-Includes safety, sanitation, knife cuts, commercial equipment, ratios/weights/ measures and service skills.
+Includes safety, sanitation, knife cuts, commercial equipment, ratios/weights/measures and service skills.
 Additional topics include the organization of the modern kitchen, menus, types of establishments, employment, skill levels, and professional standards.
 2 lecture hours.
 Vocational program course.
 May be used as a general elective in the AA degree.